nih-fmrif/NIMH_repro_2017_03/_episodes/25-container_technology.md

 * Install and run an application that requires a complicated software stack on a new computer with a few keystrokes.

 ## Containers vs. Virtual Machines
 Containers are a type of virtualization and they are related to virtual machines (VMs).
 But there are a few important differences between the two.
 A VM has it's own kernel.
-This allows the VM to directly access to the hardware and it allows for more flexibility.
+This allows the VM to directly access the hardware which allows for more flexibility.
 For instance, you can run a Linux VM on Windows or on a Mac.

-In contrast containers share a kernel with the host system.
-This makes containers less flexible (a Linux host can typically only support Linux containers), but it also makes them *much* faster.
+In contrast, containers share a kernel with the host system.
+This makes containers less flexible (a Linux host can typically only support Linux containers), but it also makes them run *much* faster.

 Because of these differences, VMs and containers are useful in different scenarios.
 If want to interact with your computer using a different operating system, you should usually install a VM.
 But if you just need to run one or two apps in a different environment containers are a better choice.

 ## Docker
 The most popular and widely used container software is [Docker](https://docs.docker.com/).
 Docker is a very mature program with a large user community.
 [Docker Hub](https://hub.docker.com/) gives Docker users a place to build and host their containers.
 It's fully integrated into the core Docker program, allowing you to download any of over 100,000 pre-built containers from the command prompt.
 This arrangement produces a ecosystem in which containers can be easily orchestrated.